badrap/bar-of-progress/README.md

 - **Small size**: < 500 bytes with Brotli (< 600 bytes gzipped).
 - **Easy to use**: Just a couple of lines and off you go.
 And TypeScript types are now available as well!

+> [!NOTE]
+> We consider this package to be feature-complete, and as such we're not taking in any new feature requests or suggestions.
+Please use the issue tracker for bug reports and security concerns, which we highly value and welcome.
+Thank you for your understanding ❤️

 ## Installation

 ```sh